 (AFRICA, EMPIRES and SLAVERY – continued)

-Shaka's real father died in 1816, when Shaka was twenty-nine, and Dingiswayo supported Shaka to succeed his father as a chieftain.
-Shaka employed a half-brother to assassinate the legitimate heir, another half brother.
+Shaka's real father died in 1816 when Shaka was twenty-nine, and Dingiswayo supported Shaka to succeed his father as a chieftain.
+Shaka employed a half-brother to assassinate the legitimate heir, another half-brother.

-As chieftain – under Dingiswayo as overlord – Shaka reorganized his military, advancing their weaponry from light spears for tossing at one's enemy to heavy stabbing spears for hand-to-hand fighting.
+As chieftain – under Dingiswayo as overlord – Shaka reorganized his military, advancing their weaponry from light spears for tossing to heavy stabbing spears for hand-to-hand fighting.
 And his warriors were trained to fight as a unit rather than as individuals, in a formation similar to Alexander the Great's phalanx, with shields of cowhide to protect against thrown spears.

 In 1818, Dingiswayo fought a war against one of the other two federations in Zululand: the Ndwandwe in Zululand's far north.
-Dingiswayo was routed and killed.
+Dingiswayo lost, was routed and killed.
 Shaka had not participated in the war, and he was now without an overlord.
 He added what had been Dingiswayo's army to his own, and he led his army against the Ndwandwe.
 The Ndwandwe force was greater in number, but Shaka's force was better at warfare, and Shaka shattered the Ndwandwe.
 The Ndwandwe scattered, migrating northward, leaving Shaka as overlord in the whole of Zululand.

 In the wake of his great victory, Shaka consolidated his rule, putting to death a recalcitrant chief and his close relatives.
 All of Zululand was organized.
 Youth from all of Zululand were to serve in Shaka's army.
 From around 1821, young women were recruited into guilds for national service.
 Girls in the hundreds were distributed by "Father Shaka" as wives.